xolox/python-linux-utils/README.rst

 Usage
 -----

-Please refer to the API documentation available on `Read the Docs`_.
+For details about the Python API please refer to the API documentation available on `Read the Docs`_.

+The Python implementation of cryptdisks_start_ and cryptdisks_stop_ is available on the command line as two programs:

+- ``cryptdisks-start-fallback``
+- ``cryptdisks-stop-fallback``

+As the names imply these programs are not functional equivalents of their "official" counterparts, because they only support LUKS encryption and a small subset of the available encryption options.

 History
 -------